wppply/CS143_projects/Project_1B/readme.txt

 Four input pages:

 Page I1: A page that lets users to add actor and/or director information.
 Here are some name examples: Chu-Cheng Hsieh, J'son Lee, etc.
+        Able to add name, accept special character like '

 Page I2: A page that lets users to add movie information.
-Page I3: A page that lets users to add comments to movies.
+        Able to add movie info, accept special character like ' Page I3: A page that lets users to add comments to movies.
-Page I4: A page that lets users to add "actor to movie" relation(s).
+        Able to add comments (without name as anonymous) Page I4: A page that lets users to add "actor to movie" relation(s).
+        Able to add relation with select input
 Page I5: A page that lets users to add "director to movie" relation(s).
 Two browsing pages:
 Page B1: A page that shows actor information.
-Show links to the movies that the actor was in.
+        showbasic actor info and movies with url to movie Show links to the movies that the actor was in.
 Page B2: A page that shows movie information.
+        showbasic movie info and cast info with url to actor

 Show Title, Producer, MPAA Rating, Director, Genre of this movie.
 Show links to the actors/actresses that were in this movie.
 Show the average score of the movie based on user feedbacks.